IddCx Objects

 This object represents a single logical display adapter created by the driver in a two stage process:

-The IDD model does not have an explicit destroy adapter callback.
-Once the adapter initialization sequence has been completed successfully, the adapter is valid until the UMDF device passed at initialization time is stopped.
-When creating the adapter, the driver provides static adapter information about the indirect display adapter.
+The IDD model doesn't have an explicit destroy adapter callback.
+Once the adapter initialization sequence successfully completes, the adapter is valid until the UMDF device passed at initialization time is stopped.
+When the indirect display driver (IDD) creates the adapter, it provides static adapter information about the indirect display adapter.

 Handling multifunction devices

-In the simplest case, there is a one-to-one mapping between the UMDF device object created by the plug and play subsystem for the attached indirect display device and the IDDCX_ADAPTER object that the indirect display driver (IDD) creates.
+In the simplest case, there's a one-to-one mapping between the UMDF device object created by the plug and play subsystem for the attached indirect display device and the IDDCX_ADAPTER object that the IDD creates.

 There can be more complex scenarios where a single indirect display dongle contains multiple plug and play devices.
 For example, an indirect display solution might have multiple PnP device functions such as a microphone (audio driver) and camera (video driver).
-In such situations, it is the IDD's responsibility to create a single IDDCX_ADAPTER object for the multiple UMDF device objects created for each PnP device.
-The driver needs to consider the following in this scenario:
+In such situations, the IDD is responsible for creating a single IDDCX_ADAPTER object for the multiple UMDF device objects created for each PnP device.
+The driver needs to consider the following points in this scenario:

-• The IDDCX_ADAPTER should only be created once all the PnP devices that make up the indirect display solution have been started successfully.
+- The IDDCX_ADAPTER should only be created once all the PnP devices that make up the indirect display solution are successfully started.

 IDDCX_MONITOR